Healthcare Start-up

 Proof-of-concept mobile app

-Novel approach for assesments and collecting user sentiment
+Novel interface for collecting user sentiment

-Design pattern library capable of supporting future development
+Design pattern library Outcomes

 Product roadmap